RobertNimmo26/Toxic-Comments-XAI-Study/README.md

 An interactive machine learning prototype for explanatory debugging user studies.

-We developed the prototype as a web app that participants could access through a crowd-sourcing platform, such as Prolific.
+We developed the prototype as a web app that participants could access through a crowd-sourcing platform like Prolific.
 The prototype includes the explanatory debugging task and the necessary questionnaires and consent forms for conducting the user study.

-The prototype was designed to ensure that it is modular and reusable in the future for conducting similar interactive machine learning explanatory debugging user studies on crowd-sourcing websites, such as Prolific.
+The prototype was designed to ensure that it is modular and reusable for conducting similar interactive machine learning explanatory debugging user studies on crowd-sourcing websites, such as Prolific.

 Our prototype was designed to utilise serverless functions, specifically Cloudflare Worker Functions, and a MongoDB database in the backend and React web app frontend.